leydisContre7777/leydisContre7777.github.io/_posts/2018-07-30-fullstack-frontend-backend.markdown

 date:   2018-07-30 16:57:51
 ---

-If you are a developer, you probably ask this question before: "be fullstack, be frontend or be backend?".
+If you are a developer, you probably asked this question before: "be fullstack, be frontend or be backend?".
 If you didn't found an answer yet,

 I hope to help you a little to make the right choice.
-Well,  nowadays companies search for fullstack profile, ok, let's define what means been fullstack?.
+Well,  nowadays companies search for fullstack profiles, ok, let's define what means been fullstack?.

 Fullstack developer is who sometimes  create the layout for a web page and sometimes  need to build all its functionality, so, he/she probably needs to know/work with the following technologies: